-Many of us now share the goal to live more sustainably.
+Many of us now share the goal of living more sustainably.
 Through the food choices we make, we can reduce our individual impact on our planet.
-Here we take a look at 7 food sustainability projects and how they show the way towards a more sustainable future.
+Here we take a look at 7 food sustainability projects and how they show the way toward a more sustainable future.

-Many of our food choices are driven by convenience4.
-Other factors such as hunger, affordability, and taste all also play a role.
-What’s more, our food choices are influenced by price as supermarkets try to lure us in with money-saving deals3 and the large producers all vie for a slice of our spend.
+Many of our food choices are driven by convenience3.
+Other factors such as hunger, affordability, and taste also play a role.
+What’s more, our food choices are influenced by price as supermarkets try to lure us in with money-saving deals2, and the large producers all vie for a slice of our spending.

-Sustainability is a buzzword at the moment and it does not just relate to the end product on our dinner tables.
+Sustainability is a buzzword at the moment, and it does not just relate to the end product on our dinner tables.
 The term “food sustainability” ultimately looks across the whole system of food production and consumption.
-Sustainably meaning, of course, that the system can be sustained without negative “debits” across each of the links in our food chain.
+Sustainably means, of course, that the system can be sustained without negative “debits” across each of the links in our food chain.

-The bigger picture takes in farming, the distance food travels, and the resulting environmental impact.
-What’s more, we also have to think about our limited agricultural resources, animal wellbeing, health implications as well as the economic impact.
+The bigger picture takes in farming, the distance food travels (food miles), and the resulting environmental impact.
+What’s more, we also have to think about our limited agricultural resources, animal well-being, health implications as well as economic impact.

 Recently, mass-scale food production has become the main goal for many farmers and suppliers1.
 Typically this is to reduce the cost of food production and remain in business as the wholesale prices paid by supermarkets have fallen.